talonstrikesoftware/Working_with_React_and_Go/notes/section7-notes.md

 - at this point the endpoint is created and the form submits, but nothing is done with it yet

 66: Client side form validation
+- will do one input using Boostrap's logic
+- creates an array of errors and puts in keys for the form values that are in error

 67: Receiving data on the REST back end
 68: Providing feedback with a reusable alert
 69: Editing an existing movie